Skip to content

 • project_name: The human-readable name of your project.
 Used in documentation headings and the README.
 Spaces and any characters are fine.

-• project_slug: The Python import name (import my_cool_parser).
-Also used as the CLI command name and in the GitHub Pages URL.
+• import_name: The Python import name (import my_cool_parser).
+Also used as the CLI command name.
 Must be a valid Python identifier.
-Defaults to pypi_package_name with hyphens replaced by underscores.
+Defaults to package_name lowercased with hyphens replaced by underscores.

 • project_short_description: A one-sentence description.
 Used in pyproject.toml and the README.